andrewjbtw/dvcapture/README.md

 Additional notes on filenaming:

-dvgrab will insert a numerical suffix into the file name.
+dvgrab will insert a numerical suffix into the filename.
 This seems to be done in order to handle situations where more than one file is created during the same capture process.
-There doesn't seem to be a way to prevent this, so you will have to modify the file name yourself in post-processing if you do not want the suffix.
+There doesn't seem to be a way to prevent this, so you will have to modify the filename yourself in post-processing if you do not want the suffix.

 If you do not set a duration, the script will attempt to capture from your starting point to the end of the tape in a single file.
 If you need multiple files and know the length of the clips you want, you can set a duration (see below) with the optional -d flag.